hashicorp/design-system/.changeset/rich-actors-speak.md

 - Modified sticky/fixed position to turn off when viewport height is under 480px in height
 - Refactored styles to make `AppFrame` responsible for sticky/fixed layout of `SideNav` and `AppHeader`

+`AppHeader`:
+- Styled inoperable actions as disabled (which occurs when the `SideNav` is expanded in mobile view)

 `SideNav`:
-- Render overlay above the `AppHeader` blocking interactivity (overlay appears in mobile responsive view when SideNav is expanded)
 - Removed need for `withAppHeader` option when used together with AppHeader
+- Removed the `withAppHeader` option as it is no longer needed.